United Charities of Cambridge

 Application Success Factors

 Panel Assessment: Applications are reviewed collaboratively by UCC trustees and the Foundation's Grants Team.
-The panel discussion is described as “enjoyable but robust,” leading to sound decisions with expertise from both organizations.
+The panel discussion is described as “enjoyable but robust,” leading to sound decisions with expertise from both organisations.

 Demonstrate Impact: Given the oversubscribed nature of the fund, applications should clearly show: